shawnbrown/datatest/README.rst

     wrangling.
 It includes tools to quickly load, query, and validate data using both unittest- and pytest-style testing.

+Datatest can help prepare messy data that needs to be cleaned, integrated, formatted, and verified.
+It can provide structure for the tidying process, automate checklists, log discrepancies, and measure progress.

+.. end-inclusion-marker-description

 * Documentation:
     - https://datatest.readthedocs.io/ (stable)
     - https://datatest.readthedocs.io/en/latest/ (latest)